ctsaitsao/DC_2019/README.md

 <img src="media/sensors.jpg" width="700">

 #### Microcontroller
 An Adafruit ESP32 Feather was used to communicate with the sensors and motors.
+It transmitted sensor data using Bluetooth, and the computer received it using a USB Bluetooth adapter.
 The Arduino IDE was used for programming (see `arduino_code` folder for all code).

 #### Actuators
 Three motors were used — two N20 DC motors for the wheels and one servomotor for the weapon.
 They were controlled by the user by pressing different keys on the keyboard.
 They were connected to the ESP32 through MAX14870 H-bridges.
 The weapon moved up and down approximately 40 degrees.